0xshikhar/PressProtocol/web-app/IMPLEMENTATION.md

 ## Conclusion

-The AnonPress web application is fully implemented according to v2 specifications.
+The PressProtocol web application is fully implemented according to v2 specifications.
 The frontend is production-ready and waiting for backend integration.
 All core features are in place:

 ✅ Publishing interface with rich text editor
 ✅ Reader view with mirror status